Particle allows devices to expose custom functions through their Cloud so they can be triggered with an API call. With Particle.function

 5. Results

-Now with both the Particle device running the firmware in section 2 and the Event already created with the Particle function action, it’s time to test it.
-To this, we’re using a Switch widget to trigger the event and hence turn ON and OFF the Particle built-in LED:
+Now, with both the Particle device running the firmware of section 2 and the Event created with the Trigger webhook action correctly configured, it's time to test everything.
+For this, we’re using a Switch widget to trigger the event and, hence, turn the Particle device built-in LED ON and OFF: